gopherjs/gopherjs/compiler/internal/sequencer/README.md

 ## Limitations

 > [!IMPORTANT]
-> The sequencer can only sequence a collection of items that don't have
+> The sequencer can only sequence a collection of items that do _not_ have
 > dependency cycles.

 <!---->